next-book/dev-book/content/visitors.md

 In this respect, my company was winnowed by my mere distance from town.
 I had withdrawn so far within the great ocean of solitude, into which the rivers of society empty, that for the most part, so far as my needs were concerned, only the finest sediment was deposited around me.
 Beside, there were wafted to me evidences of unexplored and uncultivated continents on the other side.</p>
-<p>Who should come to my lodge this morning but a true Homeric or Paphlagonian man⁠—he had so suitable and poetic a name that I am sorry I cannot print it here⁠—a Canadian, a woodchopper and post-maker, who can hole fifty posts in a day, who made his last supper on a woodchuck which his dog caught.
+<p>Who should come to my lodge this morning but a true Homeric or Paphlagonian man—he had so suitable and poetic a name that I am sorry I cannot print it here—a Canadian, a woodchopper and post-maker, who can hole fifty posts in a day, who made his last supper on a woodchuck which his dog caught.
 He, too, has heard of Homer, and, “if it were not for books,” would “not know what to do rainy days,” though perhaps he has not read one wholly through for many rainy seasons.
-Some priest who could pronounce the Greek itself taught him to read his verse in the Testament in his native parish far away; and now I must translate to him, while he holds the book, Achilles’ reproof to Patroclus for his sad countenance.⁠—“Why are you in tears, Patroclus, like a young girl?”⁠—</p>
+Some priest who could pronounce the Greek itself taught him to read his verse in the Testament in his native parish far away; and now I must translate to him, while he holds the book, Achilles’ reproof to Patroclus for his sad countenance.—“Why are you in tears, Patroclus, like a young girl?”—</p>
 <blockquote epub:type="z3998:verse">
 	<p>
 		<span>“Or have you alone heard some news from Phthia?</span>